dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.2.0 =
+- Change: Improved coin adapters API.
+All current adapters need update to the 2.2.0 API.
+- Add: Accompanying PDF documentation now provides instructions for creating a coin adapter (for developers).
+- Fix: Improved front-end error reporting in some cases.
+- Fix: Plugin would not activate on MySQL DBs with collation utf8mb4*
+- Improve: If the PHP cURL module is not installed, any RPC adapters are automatically disabled and the user is warned.

 = 2.1.2 =
 - Fix: Errors were not being reported on frontend.
 (JSON API now always returns status 200 OK even if carrying an error message.)